Sub-Standards and Mal-Practices: Misinformation's Role in Insular, Polarized, and Toxic Interactions on Reddit: Background Related Work

-\textbf{Online Toxicity and Incivility:} Given our use of the Google Jigsaw Perspective API~\cite{perspectiveapi}, we define online toxicity and incivility as it does: ``\textit{(explicit) rudeness, disrespect or unreasonableness of a comment that is likely to make one leave the discussion.}'' Within the conversations that we analyze that center around news and misinformation, we thus consider comments that meet this definition to be toxic/uncivil.
+\textbf{Online Toxicity and Incivility.} Given our use of the Google Jigsaw Perspective API~\cite{perspectiveapi}, we use their definition of toxicity: ``\textit{(explicit) rudeness, disrespect or unreasonableness of a comment that is likely to make one leave the discussion.}''

-\textbf{Political Ideology/Partisan Bias:} We define political ideology/partisan bias as users' and communities' place on the US left/right political spectrum~\cite{robertson2018auditing}.
+\textbf{Partisanship.} We define partisanship as users' and communities' place on the US left--right political spectrum~\cite{robertson2018auditing}.
 We note the limitation of this definition given the variety of political views within the US.
-However, in line with previous work~\cite{saveski2022perspective,saveski2022engaging,hanley2022golden}, we utilize this definition that largely fits much of US-centered political discussions in order to understand how conservative-leaning and liberal-leaning users and communities interact with one another and misinformation.
+However, in line with previous work~\cite{saveski2022perspective,saveski2022engaging,hanley2022golden}, we utilize this definition, which largely fits much of US-centered political discussion, to understand how right-leaning and left-leaning users and communities interact with one another and news.

+\textbf{Affective Political Polarization:} Affective political polarization is the tendency of individuals to distrust and be negative to those of different political beliefs while being positive towards people of similar political views~\cite{druckman2021affective}.